-A2.
-Need of stronger integration of adolescent programmes within Bihar's Roadmaps for Disaster Risk Reduction and for Development of the Health Sector https://www.unicef.org/india/media/2786/file/DRR-Roadmap-Bihar.pdf https://niti.gov.in/planningcommission.gov.in/docs/aboutus/taskforce/tsk\bhs.pdf which entail long term development vision and commitments of the Government of Bihar.
+It would be important to work towards stronger integration of adolescent programmes in Bihar's Roadmaps for Disaster Risk Reduction1 and for Development of the Health Sector2, which entail long term development vision and commitments of the Government of Bihar.
 The DRR Roadmap calls for initiatives for bringing about safe schools and resilient settlements, while the Roadmap for Development of Health Sector seeks reduction of malnutrition, improvement in Child Sex Ratio and emphasis of gender issues, among other thrusts.
 These Roadmaps seek stronger inter-departmental as well as inter-organisational coordination and convergence, and thus serve as an important trigger for improved performance of programmes relevant for adolescents as well.
 While on one hand these roadmaps provide for improved operational integration of programmes and synergetic use of budgetary resources, these also open up spaces for civil society initiatives to contribute their capabilities towards strengthening of the landscape of government interventions in the state.